 Google Chrome, like any other web browser, offers an option to save websites as bookmarks to open them again at a later point in time.
-Bookmarks are placed in the bookmarks manager automatically and a toolbar can be displayed to access them directly from there without having to open the manager first.
+Bookmarks are placed in the bookmarks manager automatically.

-The bookmarks toolbar is on the other hand disabled by default to provide more room for the actual websites that are displayed in the browser.
+The bookmarks toolbar is on the other hand disabled by default to provide more room for websites that are displayed in the browser.

-Users who want to keep it that way can install a bookmarking extension like Atomic Bookmarks to be able to access the bookmarks relatively fast but without losing any valuable screen estate.
+Users who want to keep it that way can install a bookmarking extension like Atomic Bookmarks to access the bookmarks relatively fast and without losing any valuable screen estate.
+This is usually a better solution than enabling the bookmarks toolbar in Chrome on demand, or opening the bookmarks manager instead that the browser ships with (as it opens in its own tab).

-Atomic Bookmarks placed an icon in the Google Chrome address bar.
-A click on that icon displays a search form and the bookmarks in their hierarchic structure.
+Atomic Bookmarks places an icon in the Google Chrome address bar.
+A click on that icon displays a search form and the bookmarks in their hierarchical structure.

 Bookmarks can be accessed easily by clicking on them with the left mouse button.
-This will open them in a new tab in the web browser.
-Moving the mouse over a bookmark will display information about it including the url and date it was added to the web browser.
+This will open the selected website or service in a new tab in the web browser.
+Moving the mouse over a bookmark displays information about it including the url and date it was added in the web browser.

-Using Atomic Bookmarks instead of the bookmarks toolbar saves up screen estate but adds at least one additional click to the process of selecting a bookmark.
+Using Atomic Bookmarks instead of the bookmarks toolbar saves up screen estate but adds at least one additional click to the process of selecting a bookmark if they had been displayed directly on the bookmark bar.
 The search is however handy especially for users with lots of bookmarks.

 Atomic Bookmarks can be downloaded from the Google Chrome Extensions gallery.